Printable Spreadsheet TemplatesJul 12, 2021

 How Can I Limit My Excel Spreadsheet to Just the Printable Page?

 In Microsoft Excel, printable areas are the cells that you can print.
 To print a spreadsheet so only your printables show up, follow these steps: 1) Click on the "Page Layout" tab 2) Under "Print what," select "Selection."
 This will highlight all of the printable cells in your spreadsheet.
 You can then delete or manipulate those highlighted cells as desired.
 3) Double-click outside of any cell and press OK when finished with the dialog box pop-up asking where to print from (make sure this is set correctly before continuing).
 Hit Print when ready to start printing at the specified location.

 1. Check Sheet

-One of the benefits of using the Excel template is it automatically generates a Pareto graph so you can easily identify where the root of your quality issues originate.
+This template comes blank and can be filled out through Excel directly or quickly printed and shared with your team on the manufacturing floor, who can record it by hand.
+One of the benefits of using the Excel template is it automatically generates a Pareto graph so you can quickly identify where the root of your quality issues originates.
 You can also fill it out manually and add your entries to Excel at the end of the week so it automatically generates your graphs and charts.